piisalie/cannot_into_computers/source/articles/2015-09-21-tdd-top-down-design.html.markdown

 ## TDD: Top Down Design

-Note: This is post number 1 in a series on building an application without a proper ORM
+Note: This is post number one in a series on building an application without a proper ORM.

 Backstory: For a long time, I've wanted an app I could put recipes in that showed each step of the recipe, in order, on a singular page, with nothing else.
 I have trouble finding/keeping